polla-fattah/polla-fattah.github.io/_projects/2013-12-01-measure-behaviour-changes.md

 ## Project Description

-Dec-2013 Propose an algorithm to measure changes of items behaviour over time.
+Developing a method to measure changes in behavior.
+It can work for any behavior of a temporal nature however I have been asked to use it to measure changes in behavior of players simulating contribution in public goods.